 - Instruct workers on concepts and techniques for controlling hazards, including the hierarchy of controls and its importance.

 - Train workers on why, when, and how to wear required PPE.

 - Provide additional training, as necessary, when there is a change in facilities, equipment, processes, materials, or work organization.

 - Provide opportunities for workers to ask questions and provide feedback during and after the training.

-Leaders continually improve the safety management system (SMS).
+Effective leaders evaluate and improve the safety management system (SMS).

 - Measure safety management system performance using leading and lagging indicators.